sarahwolf32/DCGAN-for-MNIST/README.md

 This is an implementation of the paper ['Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks' by Radford, et al](https://arxiv.org/pdf/1511.06434.pdf).

+The below explanation assumes you are familiar with standard CNNs.

 ## Background

 [Generative Adversarial Networks (GANs)](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf) are a very interesting class of generative models that were introduced by Ian Goodfellow in 2014.
 The promise of GANs was that they could be given a set of unlabeled data, and be trained to generate new samples similar to that data.
 For example, feed the model a large set of images of cats, and it would learn to create new, original images of cats that it had never seen before.